Addition and Subtraction

 To add or subtract like radical terms, we add or subtract the coefficients.
 We don't do anything to the radicands, which is why we made sure they were the same in the first place.

-We keep the radicand the same, and add the coefficients 3 and 8 to find .
+We keep the radicand the same, and add the coefficients 3 and 8:

 First, simplify each radical.
-Then, the problem can be rewritten as
+Then we can rewrite the problem as:

-We can't combine these terms since the radicands are not the same, so that's our final answer.
+We can't combine these terms since the radicands aren't the same, so that's our final answer.

-We can also do this with expressions that have variables.
-Variables and numbers have sort of an "Anything you can do, I can do better" relationship, or at least an "Anything you can do, I can do equally" one.
+We can also do this sort of thing with expressions that have variables.
+Variables and numbers have sort of an "anything you can do, I can do better" relationship, or at least an "anything you can do, I can do equally" one.